 A Year of Seasonal Eating (part 1)

-We eat radicchio tardivo in several ways.
-I love it in a simple, crunchy salad with wine vinegar, salt and black pepper; or in a tomato-less lasagna with walnuts and gorgonzola cheese.
-However, my all-time favourite radicchio dish, by far, is“saor”.
+At home, we eat radicchio tardivo in several ways.
+I love it in a simple, crunchy salad with wine vinegar, salt and black pepper; and in a tomato-less lasagna with walnuts, gorgonzola and goat milk béchamel.

 Like many preparations from the Italian tradition of cucina povera (poor man’s food), only a handful of cheap ingredients are required: onions, vinegar, fish, salt and pepper.
 Richer versions may include raisins, pine nuts1 and white wine.
 I like to use laurel and cloves, too.

-There's no one standard way to make saor… there are as many recipes as there are households and families on the islands and mainland of Venice.
-The old recipe book that I’m translating2 from the local dialect lists at least three saor methods: a “classic” version, a variant of it, and an “old fashion” one from the neighbouring town of Treviso.
+There's no one standard way to make saor, really; each family and restaurant have their own recipe.
+The old cookbook that I’m translating2 from the local dialect lists at least three saor methods: a “classic” version, a variant of it, and an “old fashion” one from the neighbouring town of Treviso.

 RECIPE: Sweet-and-Sour Radicchio Tardivo di Treviso (radicchio “in saor”)